1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 If the standard `OTEL_EXPORTER_OTLP_ENDPOINT` variable is already set, that standard variable takes precedence.

+Use this to send traces to an OpenTelemetry Collector or Grafana Tempo.
+Backend-routed service-to-service calls preserve W3C trace context and produce proxy spans when trace export is enabled.

 ## `OB_OTEL_METRICS_PATH`

 Sets the Prometheus-format metrics route.
 Defaults to `/metrics`.